Skips-Scramble/stochastic-finances/README.md

 - `ruff format`

 ### Djlint
-I don't think ruff lints and formats djando html files, so we use djlint Make sure you are in a poetry shell, or prefix with `poetry run`
+I don't think ruff lints and formats django html files, so we use djlint Make sure you are in a poetry shell, or prefix with `poetry run`
   - `djlint /path/to/file.html --check`
   - `djlint /path/to/file.html --reformat`